djwendo/OAE_PartnerAPI/README.md

 The detailed specification of that API is provided in this repo as a swagger.yaml .
 This is the Partner API.

+## Contributing
+Contributions are welcome!
+Read the [Contributing Guide](../CONTRIBUTING.md) for more information.

+## Licensing
+This project is licensed under the MIT License.
+See [LICENSE](../LICENSE) for more information.